isopleth/fram/README.md

 as 000010, 000011, etc.  Within them, the files also have numeric names such as 000001.jpg, 000002.jpg

-IF the output directory tree only contains files with these names (and thumbs.db) then the entire tree is deleted before the new images are put into the tree.
+If the output directory tree only contains files with these names (and thumbs.db) then the entire tree is deleted before the new images are put into the tree.
 If the tree contains any file which doesn't match this name then the tree is not deleted.

-The program currently supports about a million image files, although in practice I use it with a few tens of thousands.
+The program currently supports about a million image files, although in practice I use it with about forty thousand.
+I need to set the Java heap size with this number of files to 1 GB using -Xmx1024m.

 The image is copied into the output directory tree and the original containing directory written at the top of the output image.